eescottie/opensrc_tools_pdk/README.md

 cd
 ```
 2d.
 Installing NGSPICE.
-It is a simulator used to evaluate the behaviour of your analog circuit
+It is a simulator used to evaluate the behaviour of your analog circuit.
+Be patient, the installation time of NGSPICE is long.
 ```
 git clone git://git.code.sf.net/p/ngspice/ngspice
 cd ngspice/